-413-3-4.1 Equipment: Apply the material according to the manufacturer's specifications using mobile equipment capable of distributing material on large areas of decks and riding surfaces.
+413-3-4.1 Equipment: Apply the methacrylate material according to the manufacturer's specifications using mobile equipment capable of distributing material on large areas of decks and riding surfaces.
 Apply the material by hand using adequate containers for isolated or localized applications.

 413-3.4.2 Mixing: Mix the methylmethacrylate material following the manufacturer's specified mixing proportions for the catalysts.
 Perform the initial mixing by equally dividing the resin to be used into two separate containers.
-In all instances, mix the initiator (CHP) at the HMWM manufacturer's specified volume with 50% of the monomer resin in one container and the cumene promoter at the HMWM manufacturer's specified volume with the other 50% in the second container.
+In all instances, mix the initiator (CHP) at the HMWM manufacturer's specified volume with 50% of the monomer resin in one container and the cobalt promoter at the HMWM manufacturer's specified volume with the other 50% in the second container.
 After properly blending, combine the two resins and mix as per manufacturer's instructions.
 For spray bar application, mix the activator/resin blend and the promoter/resin blend through a static mixer in the feed line located ahead of the material distribution bars where polymerization would start.
 Calibrate the valves to the static mixer to ensure a one to one mixing ratio of the two blends.

-413-3.4.3 Polymer Application (Mobile Distribution): Apply the material only under weather conditions recommended by the manufacturer and when no rainfall has occurred during the previous 48 hours and no rain is expected for the next 6 hours following completion of the application.
-Unless otherwise approved by the Engineer, distribute the monomer uniformly over the work area using a pressure nozzle or spray head distribution bar system.
+413-3.4.3 Polymer Application (Mobile Distribution): Distribute the monomer uniformly over the work area using a pressure nozzle or spray head distribution bar system.
 Provide feed to the distribution bar(s) using positive displacement pumps moving equal amounts of the two monomer blends from two calibrated drums.